10xcryptodev/10xcryptodev.github.io/index.md

 ## Crypto Tools

-This page will list useful resources related to crypto and blockchain universe.
-You can collaborate doing a pull request or reaching at [https://twitter.com/10xcryptodev](https://twitter.com/10xcryptodev)
+This page will list useful resources related to crypto and blockchain universe and help me to don't have an infinite bookmark bar :) You can collaborate doing a pull request or reaching at [https://twitter.com/10xcryptodev](https://twitter.com/10xcryptodev)

 ## Learning